Deductibility of Charitable Contributions

 - the qualified organization receiving the gift correctly determines that the benefit has little value, and

-- the donee informs the taxpayer that the charitable contribution is fully deductible in spite of the benefit received.
+- the donee informs the taxpayer that the charitable contribution is fully deductible despite the benefit received.

-There are certain items that are not deductible, including the following:
+Certain items are not deductible, including the following:

 - rental value of property usage used by the charity;